authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

     bimi-location-header-uri = "l" *WSP "=" bimi-uri

-a: location of the BIMI VMC (URI; REQUIRED if the VMC was verified).
+a: location of the BIMI Evidence Document (URI; REQUIRED if the BIMI Evidence Document was verified).
 Inserted by the MTA after performing the required checks and obtaining the applicable domain's published Assertion Record.
-The value of this tag is a URI representing the location of the VMC file.
+The value of this tag is a URI representing the location of the BIMI Evidence Document.
 HTTPS is the only supported transport.

     ABNF: